missionpinball/mpf-docs/mechs/plungers/coil_fired.rst

 Next up is the ``confirm_eject_type:`` which is how MPF knows that a ball really made it out of the plunger and won't fall back in.

-In many cases, the default setting of "target" is fine (because that means that MPF just watches for the target device (from above) to get a ball, and when it does, it assumes the eject from this device was successful.
+In most cases, the default setting of "target" is fine (because that means that MPF just watches for the target device (from above) to get a ball, and when it does, it assumes the eject from this device was successful.